satansdeer/satansdeer.github.com/README.md

 Do not commit Cloudflare tokens or local `.env*.local` files.
 The currently deployed custom domains are `maksimivanov.com` and `www.maksimivanov.com`.

+Until both GitHub Actions secrets exist, the workflow still builds the static export but skips the Cloudflare deploy step with a warning.
+After the secrets are installed, the next push to `master` or manual workflow dispatch deploys to Cloudflare Pages.

 ## Manual Recovery Deploy

 Use this fallback when GitHub Actions is unavailable.
 It assumes Wrangler is already logged in with Pages deploy access, or that the shell environment contains a Pages-capable `CLOUDFLARE_API_TOKEN`.